 The eastern Bering Sea supports some of the most valuable fisheries in the world.
 To keep Bering Sea fisheries sustainable, we need to understand how fish respond to changing conditions in the marine environment.

-A new Alaska Fisheries Science Center study examines how fish populations changed over 34 past years of varying climate conditions and may provide clues to how future changes will affect fisheries.
+A 2017 Alaska Fisheries Science Center study examines how fish populations changed over 34 past years of varying climate conditions and may provide clues to how future changes will affect fisheries.
 And what happens in the Bering Sea has broader implications.

 “This is a place where we can watch changes in the marine environment,” says fisheries biologist Steve Barbeaux of NOAA’s Alaska Fisheries Science Center, lead author of the study.
 “Climate variability has increased in the Bering Sea in recent years, and we can use that to study how ecosystems respond to change.”